MichaelSCollins/waterway-demo/README.md

 ### Solution

-- This solution shows all sites and their details in Indiana and Kentucky.
+- This solution shows all sites located in Indiana and Kentucky and any details available from USGS.
 - Indiana and Kentucky sites include Gage Height and Streamflow
 - Neither Indiana or Kentucky had Water Temperature data available through the network call.